dret/webconcepts/concepts/oauth-parameter/error_uri.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-parameter/error_uri"
 title:         "OAuth Parameter: error_uri"
+concept-name:  OAuth Parameter
+concept-value: error_uri
 description: "A URI identifying a human-readable web page with information about the error, used to provide the client developer with additional information about the error."
 ---